root-project/web/manual/vectors/index.md

 The following physics vector classes are available in ROOT:

-- [TVector2](https://root.cern/doc/master/classTVector2.html): A general three vector class that can be used for the description of different vectors in 32.
+- [TVector2](https://root.cern/doc/master/classTVector2.html): A general three vector class that can be used for the description of different vectors in 2D.

 - [TVector3](https://root.cern/doc/master/classTVector3.html): A general three vector class that can be used for the description of different vectors in 3D.

-- [TRotation](https://root.cern/doc/master/classTRotation.html): Describes a rotation of objects of the ´TVector3´ class.
+- [TRotation](https://root.cern/doc/master/classTRotation.html): Describes a rotation of objects of the `TVector3` class.

 - [TLorentzVector](https://root.cern/doc/master/classTLorentzVector.html): A general four-vector class, which can be used either for the description of position and time (x,y,z,t) or momentum and energy (px,py,pz,E) (legacy).

-- [TLorentzRotation](https://root.cern/doc/master/classTLorentzRotation.html): Describes Lorentz transformations including Lorentz boosts and rotations .
+- [TLorentzRotation](https://root.cern/doc/master/classTLorentzRotation.html): Describes Lorentz transformations including Lorentz boosts and rotations.